MagWiz/magicwizard/README.md

 ## License

 Magiz Wizard source code are distributed under the [zlib/png license](LICENSE).
-Information regarding artwork can be found in a file [CREDITS](CREDITS).
+Information regarding artwork can be found in a file [CREDITS.md](CREDITS.md).

 ## Home page